js2me/stonex/README.md

 Easily configurable, most things can be overridden if necessary.

-As well as in other similar libraries, each "Stonex" module has its own **state** and **actions**.
+As well as in other similar libraries, each `Stonex` module has its own **state** and **actions**.
 But, unlike other libraries, most of the `Stonex` features are provided "out of the box", for example, the creating asynchronous actions.

 The syntax of the modules is almost identical to the syntax of the `ReactJS` component.

+Also currently `Stonex` is supporting integrations with: [ReactJS (react-stonex)](https://github.com/acacode/react-stonex)

 ## 💡 How to use